CoCoSol007/simple-3D-renderer/README.md

 renderer.launch()
 ```

-You will be able to use ZQSD (french keyboard) to move the camera and see the result.
+You can use ZQSD on a French keyboard to move the camera and view the result.

 ```bash
 python main.py